 - It works as a precise overview of the job description.

-- By aligning skills and qualification with the profile of candidates, it helps them in finding the best possible opportunities available.
+- By aligning skills and qualifications with the profile of candidates, it helps them in finding the best possible opportunities available.

 - It formulates the essential basis for performance analysis and appraisal for the employees.